Mall Scavenger Hunt Ideas: 40+ Games & Activities for Shoppers

 Q: What age groups work best for mall scavenger hunts?

 A: Mall hunts work for ages 8+.
-For younger kids (8-12), use simpler challenges and shorter time limits.
-Teens and adults can handle more complex tasks and longer durations.
+For younger kids (8-12), use simpler challenges and shorter time limits (60-90 minutes).
+Teens and adults can handle more complex tasks and longer durations (2-3 hours).

 Q: Do we need permission from the mall?